darthslade/daily-comics/README.md

 Open `comics-list.yml`, currently pulls from `gocomics` and `arcamax`<br>
  -- `file` is the url-formatted name of the comic<br>
  -- `name` is the display name<br>
+Adding another website will require adding the URL formatted as a Template Literal in a [switch statment in index.js](https://github.com/misega/daily-comics/blob/master/index.js#L52-L61)

 ## Issues and Feedback